 Every meal you consume is an opportunity to improve the health of your gut bacteria, by feeding them with a wide variety of fruits and vegetables, beans and grains, herbs and spices.

 The great news is that changes to gut bacteria are measurable within days of dietary changes.
 You can literally improve your microbiome with every meal.

 A naturopath or herbalist can recommend a herbal remedy specific to you and your particular health concerns.
 This plant based medicine can help to heal the gut, improve digestive function, reduce inflammation and balance gut species.

 Probiotics have also been shown to be of some benefit and this should also be prescribed for you to make sure you're taking the probiotic with the best mix of bacteria for your gut.

-This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinics.
+This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with women in my clinics.

 The blog is not intended as individual health advice and you should seek assistance for medical conditions.